dr0nn1/USVSounder/README.md

-# USV sounder
+# USV Sounder
-Making an automonus vessel that survey the seabed, and can detect lobster trap from the data collected from a Multibeam Echo.
+Making an automonus vessel that surveys the seabed, and can detect lobster traps from the data collected from a Multibeam Echo.
 # Table of Contents
 - [Group](#group)
 - [Balder](#balder)